 Area rugs can be incorporated to add to the style of the room.
 If the space is big enough, you could even use a few rugs with varying textiles and designs.

 Aiming for simplicity and minimalism, Scandinavian interiors should remain largely uncluttered.
 If you go with too much decoration or excess furniture, it often distracts from the clean, simple design of the room.
 While some accent pieces can be employed to help fill out the room, care should be taken to avoid overdoing it.
 Some throw pillows can work well on the couches, and you could look for something like a simple vase or some potted plants.

 The cold Nordic temperatures have made fireplaces an essential part of the Scandinavian home, so they are a popular part of Scandinavian design.
-While it is not an absolute necessity for a living room with a Scandinavian design, a fireplace or a wood burning stove can be a nice touch and it adds a bit of warmth and comfort to the space.
+While it is not an absolute necessity for a living room with Scandinavian design, a fireplace or a wood-burning stove can be a nice touch and it adds a bit of warmth and comfort to the space.

 Most Recent Articles